boxswap/nft-token-registry/README.md

 # NFT Token Registry
-A collection of data on NFT tokens that give users on which tokens can be supported for what usecase and also information on how to get token metadata.
+A collection of data on NFT tokens that give users information such as supported standards and alternative ways to get token metadata.

 ## Submission Proccess
 1. Fork this repository.<br/>
 2. Add Submission<br/>

 Sample Submission: <br/>

 ```json